retentioneering/retentioneering-tools/docs/source/user_guides/dataprocessors.rst

 Data processors are designed to be nodes of a ``Preprocessing graph``, which allows us to apply data processors sequentially, in a custom order.

-More about preprocessing graph:
+More about preprocessing graph :doc:`preprocessing guide<preprocessing>`.

-- :doc:`preprocessing guide<preprocessing>`

 .. figure:: /_static/user_guides/data_processor/dp_0_PGraph.png